 Serverless Benefits and Challenges

-Serverless, as with every new technology, brings with it a number of benefits.
+Serverless, as with every new technology, brings with it several benefits.
 Some of the key benefits include:

 - Reduced Development Cost: By using commoditised backend services, such as centralised authentication and databases, the cost of developing multiple versions or the same code is reduced.
 Developers can focus on writing features quickly without worrying about the infrastructure, increasing their agility and velocity.